Quartz Kitchen Countertops Boca Raton, FL Residents Love

 Quartz countertops are a popular option for kitchen and bathroom remodeling for homeowners in the Boca Raton, FL area.
-This material is made from finely crushed quartzite stone, mixed with a tough acrylic resin.
-The resin fills in all the microscopic pores that are present in the natural stone, creating a sealed, non-porous surface.
+This material is made from finely crushed quartzite stone and mixed with a tough acrylic resin.
+The resin fills in all the microscopic pores that are present in the natural stone, which creates a sealed, non-porous surface.
 It also makes it more resistant to damage and discoloration.
-In addition, this process allows manufacturers to create any stone texture they want – you’re no longer limited to only the patterns found in nature.
+In addition, this process allows manufacturers to create any stone texture they want.
+You’re no longer limited to only the patterns found in nature.

-Another benefit of the acrylic resin is that it gives just a touch of flexibility to the countertop, enough to resist chipping, cracking, and scratching.
-In addition, since the color is “baked in” the entire material – even if you do manage to chip or scratch it, it will be less obvious since the same color or vein is underneath.
+Another benefit of acrylic resin is that it gives just a touch of flexibility to the countertop, enough to resist chipping, cracking, and scratching.
+In addition, since the color is “baked in” the entire material, even if you do manage to chip or scratch it, it will be less obvious since the same color or vein is underneath.

 Modern Kitchen Countertops

 Since the acrylic resin fills all the spaces between the crushed quartzite particles, there are no gaps, cracks, or microscopic pores.
 This way, stains can’t seep inside.
 With natural granite or marble, it’s entirely possible to spill a glass of red wine or some pasta sauce and end up with a discolored spot that’s hard to eliminate.
-Quartz countertops aren’t bothered by stains – simply wipe up the spill and go about your day.
+Quartz countertops aren’t bothered by stains.
+You can simply wipe up the spill and go about your day.

 Traditional Kitchen Countertops

 Unlike many other materials, even significant damage to quartz countertops can be repaired.
 That’s the good news.
 The even better news is that there’s a lifetime warranty on most of our quartz countertops, so you have nothing to worry about.
 In case of damage, we’ll have a repair team sent out to your house and have the chip or scratch fixed on-site and free of charge.